dore-datagen/dore-datagen.github.io/docs/example_manifest_explained.md

 # The E-commerce manifest

 The E-Commerce manifest is shown here again for reference.
-Please scroll past the code snippet below to view details of fields in the manifest.
+Please scroll past the code snippet below to view details of fields about the manifest.

 ```json title="ecommerce-dore-manifest.json" linenums="1"
 {